aneeshd/schedule_state/README.md

 Each state can have a custom icon.
 Pick any icon that you can find on [pictogrammers.com](https://pictogrammers.com/library/mdi/) and prefix the name with `mdi:`.

-Note: the last icon assigned to a state is used for all occurrences of that state.
+Note: As of 0.20.2, `schedule_state` will use the icon specified in the "active" event.
+If an icon was not provided, it will use the first icon specified for that state, defaulting to the default icon for the sensor.
+This is different from the previous behaviour, in which the last icon assigned to a state was used for all occurrences of that state.

 ```yaml
     events: